aarontgrogg/NoLoJS/_components/accordion/initially-open/index.md

 ---

 # Accordion - Initially Open
-- Add an `open` attribute to the `details` elements to set it to be initially open.
+By adding an `open` attribute to the `details` element, you can to set it to be initially open.
+Clicking the `summary` still toggles the open and close state as normal.
-- JS: No